Nameless Rumia's Wiki

 4)

-The tech industry has arguably been reactionary since its inception, relying on funding from the military and financial institutions to uphold the bourgeois status quo, then you had petite bourgeois hobbyists transforming the scene into this half-status quo, half-libertarian hybrid.
+It is important to remember that the tech industry has 'reactionary' origins because it had to rely on financial institutions and military funding, thus why it upholds the bourgeois status quo, then you had petite bourgeois hobbyists transforming the scene into this libertarian status quo amalgamation.
 This is how you get those nerds that preach about a technocratic utopia, including cryptocurrency and 'apolitical' AI solutions.

 9)